 Favorite Local Pittsburgh Restaurant

-It’s hard for me to pick a favorite restaurant since we have been to nearly 200, but Cure and Gaucho Parrilla Argentina top our list.
-Both are meat-centric with Cure focusing on house-made charcuterie and Gaucho being an Argentinian grill.
-Both are masters at their craft.
+It’s hard for me to pick a favorite restaurant since we have been to nearly 200, but Gaucho Parrilla Argentina tops our list.
+It’s a meat-centric Argentinian grill and master of its craft.

-Though its vibe is less trendy compared to Cure, Gaucho Parrilla Argentia is also one of the top restaurants in Pittsburgh.
+Though not trendy, Gaucho Parrilla Argentia is one of the top restaurants in Pittsburgh.
 This spacious Pittsburgh BYOB serves grilled meat and vegetables with flavorful dipping sauces and a friendly, ‘unsteakhouselike’ vibe.

 I’m going to avoid mentioning Pittsburgh’s famous sandwich known for being topped with fries and coleslaw because it isn’t that great.
 Instead, my answer is pierogies.